spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/CentralDeployment.md

 For this purpose, the variable `XXXnamespaceShortXXX` in the file `ui5-deploy-publish.yaml` must not be changed.
 If you want to use your own app name, it is important to change the name for newer versions, otherwise other versions will be overwritten.

 4\.
-Set Up Enviroment Variables (Deployment from VS Code)
+Set Up Environment Variables (Deployment from VS Code)

 Remove `TEMPLATE` from the `.envTEMPLATE` file and enter your username and password for the ABAP System.
 If you deploy from BAS, remove the `credentials` section in the yaml file.